TrustedX Electronic Signature is a web services platform for managing digital signature processes. Its features include:

 - Greater security and control through a centralized auditing and reporting system

-TrustedX acts as a centralized repository of keys and digital certificates so that corporate users and/or applications can use them remotely without having to store them locally.
-This approach provides greater control over the use of keys in an audited manner and simplifies deploying, maintaining and using the PKI through centralized management.
-The authentication and access control offers a range of mechanisms and trust levels, and the system can be easily integrated with other repositories for managing digital identities.
+TrustedX acts as a centralized repository, which means the applications can remotely use the keys and certificates stored by TrustedX without having to store them locally.
+This approach provides greater, audited control over the use of keys and simplifies deploying, maintaining and using the PKI through centralized management.
+The authentication and access control provides a range of mechanisms and trust levels, and the system can be easily integrated with other repositories for managing identities.

 - Semantic interpretation of electronic signatures